 Books and resources may also be browsed at any time through our online library system.

 If your child takes the bus to/from school they will be able to access the library borrowing facilities on their classes allocated library days.
-If you would like your child to borrow a specific book please make a note of the title in your child’s communication book.
+If you would like your child to borrow a specific book please send an email to your chlid’s class teacher.

 We have developed a range of Story Sacks that are available to parents for use at home with children.